Andrea Belotti

-Andrea Belotti (/it/; born 20 December 1993) is an Italian professional footballer who plays as a striker for Serie A club Cagliari.
+Andrea Belotti (/it/; born 20 December 1993) is an Italian professional footballer who plays as a striker for Serie B club Modena.

 Belotti started his career with AlbinoLeffe.
-He was later signed by Palermo, where he won a Serie B title in the 2013–14 season, before being joining Torino in 2015.
+He was later signed by Palermo, where he won a Serie B title in the 2013–14 season, before joining Torino in 2015.
 Belotti left the club in 2022 as their eighth-highest goalscorer of all time, and joined Roma on a free transfer.

 A former Italy under-19, under-20 and under-21 international, Belotti took part in the UEFA European Under-21 Championship in 2015.
-He made his debut with the senior national team in 2016 and was included in the Italy squad that won UEFA Euro 2020.
+He made his debut with the senior national team in 2016, and was included in the Italy squad that won UEFA Euro 2020.

 Early life

 Andrea Belotti was born in Calcinate, a small town in close vicinity of Bergamo in northern Italy.
 He is nicknamed Il Gallo (The Rooster).
 The nickname comes from the surname of his close childhood friend, who jokingly suggested he celebrates his goals by mimicking a rooster's comb with an open hand to his forehead.
 Belotti was a childhood fan of AC Milan.